 Members of the business community are also invited to make presentations at the College relevant to one of the College's programs and to meet our students.
-In addition, companies are invited to campus annually for a career fair.
-Students have the opportunity to meet with their representatives, investigate career opportunities and discuss potential job placement.
+In addition, companies and fouryear colleges and universities are invited to campus annually for a Career & Transfer Fair.
+Students have the opportunity to meet with their representatives, investigate career opportunities, discuss potential job placement and transfer opportunities.